-Because you get assistance from Medi-cal (Medicaid) with your Medicare Part A and B cost-sharing (deductibles, copayments, and coinsurance) you pay nothing for your Medicare health care services.
-Medi-cal (Medicaid) also provides other benefits to you by covering health care services that are not usually covered under Medicare.
+Because you get assistance from Medicaid with your Medicare Part A and B cost-sharing (deductibles, copayments, and coinsurance) you pay nothing for your Medicare health care services.
+Medicaid also provides other benefits to you by covering health care services that are not usually covered under Medicare.
 You will also receive "Extra Help" from Medicare to pay for the costs of your Medicare prescription drugs.
 Molina Medicare Complete Care (HMO D-SNP) will help manage all of these benefits for you, so that you get the health care services and payment assistance that you are entitled to.

 Molina Medicare Complete Care (HMO D-SNP) is run by a private company.
 Like all Medicare Advantage Plans, this Medicare Special Needs Plan is approved by Medicare.
-The plan also has a contract with the California Medi-cal (Medicaid) program to coordinate your Medi-cal (Medicaid) benefits.
+The plan also has a contract with the Virginia Medicaid program to coordinate your Medicaid benefits.
 We are pleased to be providing your Medicare health care coverage, including your prescription drug coverage.